jgscott/STA380/exercises/README.md

 # STA 380, Part 2: Exercises

-Due: by end of the day (5:00 PM US Central time) on Monday, August 16.
+Due: by end of the working day (5:00 PM US Central time) on Monday, August 16.

 Prepare your report on the problems below using RMarkdown so that they are fully reproducible, carefully integrating visual and numerical evidence with prose.
 You may work solo, or in groups of 4 or fewer people.
-If you're working in a group, please turn in a single submission with all of your names attached.
+You can self-organize groups via Canvas.

 Note: the option to submit as a group is intended to give you an incentive to get to know some of your classmates.
 The idea is for y'all to work together on _all_ the problems and to learn from each other, not to divide up the individual problems.

-To submit, please send an e-mail to <statdropbox@gmail.com> with the subject line "STA 380 Exercises: name here."
-(Obviously use your own name in the subject, or the names of all your group members if applicable.)
-Your e-mail should include two links:
+Submit via Canvas under the "Assignments" tab.
+You can submit in one of two ways:
-  1. A link to a GitHub repo where the final report has been knitted and stored _in PDF format_.
+  1. A link to a GitHub repo where the final report has been knitted and stored _in Markdown (.md) or PDF format_.
+(Knitting to .md format is actually best because it displays nicely in a browser.
+But PDF is acceptable.)
+Make sure your repo is publicly accessible.
+  2. A PDF file uploaded via Canvas.

-  2. A link to a GitHub repo containing the raw .Rmd file that can be used to reproduce your report from scratch.
+ Either way, your knitted submission file _must also include a link at the top of the document_ to your GitHub repo where the raw .Rmd file can be found.
+If we cannot find the .Rmd file, you will not receive full credit.

 Notes:
 - Do not knit to .html, which won't render properly on GitHub.
+- Do not include raw R code in your knitted document.  _That's what the .Rmd file is for._
 - Do not send six different sets of links, one for each problem.
 We want a single document.
 - Do not directly e-mail the instructor directly with your reports.
-(We get so much e-mail in our usual addresses that we are likely to miss it.)
-Use the e-mail address provided above, which we've set up explicitly for this purpose.
-- Do not e-mail an attachment of any kind.
+We will ignore any e-mailed submissions.
-- If you need to include mathematical expressions in your report, you can go down the Googling rabbit hole of "math expressions in Github markdown".
+- If you need to include mathematical expressions in your report, you can use LaTeX, which I encourage you to learn anyway.
 Alternatively, you can just handwrite the math, snap a photo, and include the image in the final report.
 This is a simple, low-overhead option.
-- LaTeX is an acceptable alternative to Markdown.
-If you wish to typeset your reports in Latex, either use Sweave or something similar.
 - We want your report to be fully reproducible.
 Of course, it would seem that, by its very nature, one thing that cannot be reproduced exactly is a Monte Carlo simulation.
 That's OK --- you can try figuring out how to set a seed for your simulation so that it is fully reproducible, or you can just accept that it will be a little bit different next time the script is compiled.
+- 10 points will be deducted for each day (or partial day) that your submission is late.
+One minute late = one day late!

+Grading criteria:

+- Did you make an honest, concerted attempt at each problem?
+- Did you attempt to address all parts of the question?
+- Did you include enough detail on what you actually did so that a well-informed reader could understand your analysis in detail?
+(You won't receive full credit if it's not clear what steps you actually took in your analysis.)
+- Did you include properly annotated figures/tables where appropriate?
+- Did you write up your solution professionally, with an actual narrative flow (good), or did you just copy and paste a bunch of R code without much in the way of explanation (bad)?
+- Did you use sensible procedures to answer a given question?
+- Did you make any significant technical mistakes?